High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Surveys

 \section{Surveys}

-Among the wealth of current and upcoming experiments, we choose two representative cases for spectroscopic large scale structures (LSS) surveys, namely the DESI and the \Euclid experiments.
+Among the wealth of current and upcoming experiments, we chose two representative cases for spectroscopic large scale structure (LSS) surveys, namely the DESI and the \Euclid experiments.
 We detail their specifications in Table \ref{tab:gal_spec}.

-On the CMB side, we consider first a \Planck-like experiment, currently the state-of-the-art data base in terms of multifrequency, full sky CMB data \citep{Planck2018CosmoParameters}.
-In order to observe the future sensitivity reachable on the smallest angular scales via ground CMB experiments, we also consider the Simons Observatory \citep{SimonsObs2019} and the CMB-Stage 4 \citep{AbazajianAddison2019}.
-Both shall cover thousands of square degrees of the southern sky ($>40\%$ of the sky) with extremely high sensitivity ($\leq 2\,$ ~$\mu$K~arcmin) and fine angular resolution (at the arcmin level)
+Concerning the CMB, we first considered a \Planck-like experiment, which is currently a state-of-the-art database in terms of multi-frequency, full sky CMB data \citep{Planck2018CosmoParameters}.
+In order to observe the future sensitivity reachable on the smallest angular scales via ground CMB experiments, we also considered the Simons Observatory \citep{SimonsObs2019} and the CMB Stage 4 \citep{AbazajianAddison2019}.
+Both cover thousands of square degrees of the southern sky ($>40\%$ of the sky) with extremely high sensitivity ($\leq 2\,$ ~$\mu$K~arcmin) and fine angular resolution (at the arcmin level).